Guide To Avalanche Awareness When Hiking The Rockies

 Disclaimer: The winter photo was taken in 2014, before I had taken my Avalanche Skills Training 1 course.
 We blindly followed snowshoe tracks past the lake.
 Afterall, there wasn’t an avalanche warning sign on the trail, so it must be okay, right?
 Wrong!

 I quickly realized that we were in avalanche terrain and we turned around.
 My boys were “bummed” because the snow was SO deep, and they really wanted to build some forts and play in it – safety first though!
-Had I been avalanche aware, I would of done my research prior to this snowshoe.
+Had I been avalanche aware, I would have done my research prior to this snowshoe.
 We were lucky!

 Plan on recreating in the mountains in the winter?

-I highly recommend you become familiar with the Avalanche Canada website and take the Avalanche Skills Training (AST) Level 1 Course
+If you’re considering any sort of winter activities in the Canadian Rockies during the winter, I highly recommend you become familiar with the Avalanche Canada website and take the Avalanche Skills Training (AST) Level 1 Course

 I took the Avalanche Skills Training course as part of my winter guide designation.